Halsey Brightens Up Her Fans’ Day By Flashing A Smile On Instagram

 The stunner wore minimal makeup and posed for the pic while sitting in her car.

-Within an hour of going live, Halsey’s picture racked up over 800,000 likes and about 13,000 comments where fans and followers praised the singer for her beautiful smile and looks.
+Within an hour of going live, Halsey’s picture racked up over 800,000 likes and about 13,000 comments, as fans and followers praised the singer for her beautiful smile and looks.

 “Love that smile.
 You’re beautiful, Halsey,” one of her fans commented on the snap.